-BACHELOR OF SCIENCE IN MANAGEMENT AND LEADERSHIP (PELP)
+BACHELOR OF SCIENCE IN MANAGEMENT AND LEADERSHIP

 The 60-credit undergraduate degree completion program provides students with a quality education and myriad opportunities to develop professionally and personally.
-Throughout the program, students interact with renowned leaders, both local and national, in public safety, education, government, nonprofit organizations, and business and industry.
+Throughout the program, students interact with renowned leaders, both local and national, in public safety, education, government, the military, nonprofit organizations, and business and industry.
 Designed for those who have earned an associate of arts degree or 60 transferable credits, students must complete 60 upper-level (junior and senior year) undergraduate credits.
 The 60-credit undergraduate program offers a business-based interdisciplinary curriculum emphasizing the practical application of the ideas and skills gained in class.

-Graduates receiving a Bachelor of Science in Management and Leadership may be eligible for the 11-month accelerated Master of Science in Management.
+Graduates receiving a Bachelor of Science (BS) in Management and Leadership may be eligible for admission into the 11-month accelerated Master of Science in Management program.

-Curriculum

-Year One Curriculum
+- Year One Curriculum

-700.304 Values and Ethics
+- 700.304 Values and Ethics

-700.351 Introduction to the Change Process
+- 700.351 Introduction to the Change Process

-700.303 Communication Skills for Leaders
+- 700.303 Communication Skills for Leaders

-700.421 Information Resources in the Social Sciences
+- 700.421 Information Resources in the Social Sciences

-700.309 Team Building and Leadership
+- 700.309 Team Building and Leadership

-700.317 Research Evaluation: From Theory to
+- 700.317 Research Evaluation: From Theory to Application

-Application

-700.305 The Ethics of Dissent
+- 700.305 The Ethics of Dissent

-700.311 Social Problems in Contemporary Society
+- 700.311 Social Problems in Contemporary Society

-700.354 Managing Diversity
+- 700.354 Managing Diversity

-700.352 Quality Management
+- 700.352 Quality Management

-Year Two Curriculum
+- Year Two Curriculum

-Year Two 700.302

-700.302 700.470 Theories of Personality
+- 700.302 Theories of Personality

-700.302 700.470 Theories of Personality Community Development Creative Thinking and Problem Solving
+- 700.470 Community Development

+- 700.341 Creative Thinking and Problem Solving

+- 700.310 Management of Information Systems

+- 700.502 Developmental Psychology

-700.301 The Economics of Social Issues 700.530 Special Topics in Leadership 700.313 Global Justice, Professionalism, and Political Science 700.505 The Constitution, Society, and Leadership
+- 700.301 The Economics of Social Issues

+- 700.530 Special Topics in Leadership

+- 700.313 Global Justice, Professionalism, and Political Science

+- 700.505 The Constitution, Society, and Leadership

-700.312 Management: Power and Influence
+- 700.312 Management: Power and Influence

+Cohort Formation and Schedule

-Students in all Public Safety Leadership programs proceed through the program in a cohort.
-Cohort members begin and end the program with the same group of colleagues, taking all the same courses.
+Students in the BS in Management and Leadership program proceed through the program in a cohort.
+Cohort members begin and end the program with the same group of colleagues, taking all the same courses in the same sequence.
 Each cohort reflects diversity in the organizations, ranks, experience, gender, race, and ethnicity of its students.
-The cohort builds trust, breaks down traditional and long-standing barriers among organizations, and fosters the development of long-standing professional networks and friendships.
+The cohort builds trust, breaks down traditional and longstanding barriers among organizations, and fosters the development of long-standing professional networks and friendships.
 The program places a strong emphasis on the learning and interaction among peers that occurs in the classroom.
 Attendance at each class is essential.

-The undergraduate program is two years in length.
-While schedules may vary, typically classes meet two Fridays and Saturdays each month, from 8:30 a.m. until 4:30 p.m.
+The BS in Management and Leadership program is two years in length.
+While schedules may vary, typically classes meet two Fridays and two Saturdays each month, from 8:30 a.m. until 4:30 p.m.